-LIDAR - which stands for Light Detection and Ranging, is a remote sensing method that uses light in the form of a pulsed laser to measure ranges (variable distances) to the Earth.
+LIDAR (an acronym which stands for Light Detection and Ranging), - a remote sensing method that uses light in the form of a pulsed laser to measure ranges (variable distances) to the Earth.
 These light pulses-combined with other data recorded by the airborne system- generate precise, three-dimensional information about the shape of the Earth and its surface characteristics.
 LiDAR information was obtained in 2006 through Pictometry and post processed through the Institute for Applied Geospatial Technology.

-RESTORATION - The re-establishment of the grade, slope, stability, vegetation, or drainage system of disturbed property in a steep slope area by restoring the property back to substantially the same condition as existed prior to the disturbance.
+RESTORATION - The re-establishment of the grade, slope, stability, vegetation, or drainage system of a property in a steep slope area that has suffered a disturbance by restoring the property back to substantially the same condition as existed prior to the disturbance.